If you’re missing data, this is the place to start.

 Queries

-Before reporting a data discrepancy to Stitch support, we recommend that you double-check how you’re querying the data.
+Before reporting a data discrepancy to Support, we recommend that you double-check how you’re querying the data.

 Make sure you're using a SQL client to directly query your destination.
 This will eliminate the possibility of: